solliancenet/microsoft-postgresql-developer-guide/05_AI/05_04_Responsible_AI.md

 It is now time to find ways where we can prevent or limit the potential harm caused by the model and its responses.
 We can look at this in 4 different layers:

 - **Model**.
 Choosing the right model for the right use case.
 Larger and more complex models like GPT-4 can cause more of a risk of harmful content when applied to smaller and more specific use cases.
-Using your training data to fine-tune also reduces the risk of harmful content.
+Using custom training data to fine-tune also reduces the risk of harmful content.

 - **Safety System**.
 A safety system is a set of tools and configurations on the platform serving the model that help mitigate harm.
 An example of this is the content filtering system on the Azure OpenAI service.
 Systems should also detect jailbreak attacks and unwanted activity like requests from bots.